Civic (band): History

 In April 2018, the band released their debut EP, New Vietnam, which Aine Keogh from Forte Magazine gave 5 out of 5 calling the EP "totally old school rock 'n' roll punk and I don't think they could have done it any better."

 In November 2018, the band released their second EP, Those Who No. Andy from Raven Sings the Blues said "Not long after their last crackling EP, Civic returns with a follow-up that hits even harder.
 Where their debut boiled down porto-punk into its grit and grease components, there's a cleanliness and clarity to Those Who No."

 On 26 July 2019, the band released their third EP, Selling.
 Sucking.
 Blackmail.
 Bribes on 7-inch EP.

-The band released their debut studio album Future Forecast in March 2021, which Tom Breihan from Stereogum said "does not disappoint".
+The band released their debut studio album Future Forecast in March 2021 via Flightless Records which Tom Breihan from Stereogum said "does not disappoint".

-In November 2022, Civic shared details of their second studio album, Taken by Force, which was released on February 10th, 2023.
-It is the band's first release on Cooking Vinyl Australia.
+In November 2022, Civic released their second studio album Taken by Force on 10 February 2023, with Jackson Harry on guitar and Matthew Blach on drums.
+It is the band's first release on ATO Records and Cooking Vinyl Australia.

+In September 2023, the band released a song and music video, "Hourglass".

+Civic released their third studio album, Chrome Dipped, on 30 May 2025, via ATO Records.